PhilipYip1988/python-tutorials/012_math/readme.md

 soh\ cah\ toa
 $$

-The sine function ```sin``` gives the ratio of opposite side to the hypotenuse side.
-Since the hypotenuse side is the radius of the circle which is 1, this will give the length of the opposite side in this case which is the y co-ordinate of the point on the circle.
+In the general case, when used with a right angled triangle, the sine function ```sin``` gives the ratio of opposite side to the hypotenuse side.
+Since the hypotenuse for a unit circle has a fixed radius of 1, i.e. is normalised.
+The sine function will directly give the length of the opposite side in this case which is the y co-ordinate of the point on the circle.

 $$
 \sin{\left(\theta\right)}=\frac{opposite}{hypotenuse}